smoore4moma/tms-rdf/README.md

 This is an example of creating and consuming RDF data sourced from The Museum System (TMS).

-The example relies heavily on the open source project from Marco Desalvo, RDFSharp.
+The example relies heavily on the open source project from Marco De Salvo, RDFSharp.

 https://rdfsharp.codeplex.com  or https://github.com/mdesalvo/RDFSharp